dwyl/learn-alpine.js/drag-and-drop.md

 end
 ```

-We are checking the socket is properly connected to the client before calling
+We are checking if the socket is properly connected to the client before calling
-the new new `subscribe` function.
+the new `subscribe` function.

 We are going to write now the `notify` function which uses the